German stocks - Factors to watch on October 25

-FRANKFURT Oct 25 The DAX top-30 index looked set to open 0.7 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0614 GMT.
+FRANKFURT Oct 25 The DAX top-30 index looked set to open 0.2 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0609 GMT.

-The following are some of the factors that may move German stocks (share price indications at 0614 GMT):

 Related news